2022 eastern Australia floods: Relief efforts

-Damage from floods was expected to reach almost A$1.5 billion, as addition ADF troops came to aid in clean-up efforts.
+Damage from floods was expected to reach almost A$1.5 billion, as additional ADF troops came to aid in clean-up efforts.
 Insurance Council of Australia figures calculated the cost of claims from the disaster was A$1.45 billion as of 7 March, but it was expected to rise once the extent of the damage is known.
 According to the council, insurers had received more than 96,000 claims, with 80 per cent of those for homes, thus far.
 Of those, 69% of claims had come from Queensland, with 31% from NSW.
-There had been as many as 5000 ADF personnel distributed across the flood disaster areas by 5 March.
+There had been as many as 5,000 ADF personnel distributed across the flood disaster areas by 5 March.
 Despite the aid efforts, there was rising criticism from those impacted by the floods that the government was too slow to act in sending in defence troops to help them.
 As of 8 March, more than $282 million in disaster payments to flood victims were paid to 242,000 people ($157 million to victims in NSW and $125 million to those in Queensland).
-The LGAs affected would gain from the next stage of support for the victims, which included $25 million for emergency relief, food relief and financial counselling services.
+The LGAs affected would gain from the next stage of support for the victims, which included $256 million for emergency relief, food relief and financial counselling services.